Back To Search Results

 Indications

-Additionally, neonates with intracerebral hemorrhage or other contraindications to cardiopulmonary bypass may be candidates for a palliative mBTT shunt.
-Severely premature neonates with cyanotic heart lesions may also undergo mBTT shunt placement until they mature enough to undergo definitive cardiac reconstructive surgery.
+Additionally, neonates with intracerebral bleeding or other contraindications to cardiopulmonary bypass may be suitable candidates for a palliative mBTT shunt.
+Severely premature neonates with cyanotic heart lesions may also receive an mBTT shunt until they are mature enough for definitive cardiac reconstructive surgery.

-Examples of cardiac anomalies that preclude a complete repair but treatment employs the mBTT shunt include:
+Examples of cardiac anomalies that prevent complete repair but may be treated with the mBTT shunt include:

-• Hypoplastic left heart syndrome: an mBTT shunt is placed as a part of the Norwood procedure during Stage 1 of the repair[8]
+• Hypoplastic left heart syndrome: An mBTT shunt is placed as part of the Norwood procedure during stage 1 of the repair.[14]

-• Congenitally corrected transposition of the great arteries: an mBTT shunt with pulmonary artery banding is the principal palliative treatment when this anomaly is not correctable.
+• Congenitally corrected transposition of the great arteries: An mBTT shunt with pulmonary artery banding is the principal palliative treatment when this anomaly cannot be corrected.

-• Coronary artery anomalies: approximately 5% of neonates with Tetralogy of Fallot demonstrate the left anterior descending coronary artery crossing the right ventricular outflow tract in TOF.[9][10][11]
+• Coronary artery anomalies: Approximately 5% of neonates with TOF demonstrate the left anterior descending coronary artery crossing the right ventricular outflow tract.[15][16][17]

-The mBTT has applications in various congenital cardiac lesions, particularly univentricle conditions where bidirectional Glenn and Fontan shunts cannot be established until neonatal pulmonary vascular resistance declines.[12]
-Other examples of cardiac anomalies that require augmented pulmonary blood flow with the encouragement of pulmonary artery development include:
+The mBTT shunt is utilized in various congenital cardiac lesions, particularly univentricular conditions where bidirectional Glenn and Fontan shunts cannot be established until neonatal pulmonary vascular resistance decreases.[18]
+Other cardiac anomalies that necessitate augmented pulmonary blood flow and promote pulmonary artery development include:

-• Tetralogy of Fallot: palliative shunts are reserved for symptomatic low-birth-weight neonates who cannot thrive on medical management
+• TOF, with palliative shunts for symptomatic, low-birth-weight neonates who cannot thrive on medical management.

-• Ventricular septal defect with hypoplastic major aortopulmonary collateral arteries: an mBTT shunt is an optional treatment with unifocalization
+• Ventricular septal defect with hypoplastic major aortopulmonary collateral arteries, where an mBTT shunt may be an option alongside unifocalization.

-• Right ventricular outflow tract obstruction that includes tricuspid stenosis or atresia: this lesion was the primary indication of the BT shunt as described in the seminal article published in 1945.[13]
+• Right ventricular outflow tract obstruction, including tricuspid stenosis or atresia, which was the primary indication for the BT shunt as described in the 1945 seminal article.[19]

 Contraindications

-Pulmonary hypertension with increased pulmonary vascular resistance is a relative contraindication to establishing an mBTT shunt.
+Pulmonary hypertension with elevated pulmonary vascular resistance is a relative contraindication for establishing an mBTT shunt.

 Equipment